-Costco business model and business strategy can be summarized as a selection of high-quality items that get sold in bulk sized in warehouses around US and Canada primarily.
 With a substantial part of its business focused on selling merchandise at the low profit-margin, Costco also has about fifty million members that each year guarantee to the company over $2.8 billion in steady income at high-profit margins.
-Costco also uses a single-step distribution strategy that allows it to sell its even before it gets paid to suppliers.
+Costco uses a single-step distribution strategy to sell its inventory.

 - A glimpse at Costo business model few key ingredients